+City Day is celebrated in the beginning of July.
 The name “Vladivostok” is similar to the name of the city of Vladikavkaz.
 It is derived from the Russian words meaning “to hold” and “east”.
 The original English name of Zolotoy Rog Bay was Port May.

 The climate of Vladivostok is of monsoon type.
 Winters are dry and cold; springs are long and cool; summers are warm and humid; autumns are warm and dry.
 The average temperature in January is minus 11.7 degrees Celsius, in July - plus 18 degrees Celsius.